Parrottrek Journal 2007

 ruled it an impossible feat, they gave up and we all went to dinner inside the casino.
 The lay out of the restaurant was quite unique.
 We had our own room with a

-TV so we could all watch the football game along with very comfy couches that were huge and circular that enabled us all to lounge and still see and talk to
+TV so we could all watch the football game and some very comfy couches that were huge and circular that enabled us all to lounge and still see and talk to

 everyone.
 Since they don't allow you to take any pictures inside a casino we have none to show you.
 I did however think you might appreciate seeing just where